IT

 Osso Buco

-Slow-cooked veal shanks in a white wine broth with vegetables, typically served with risotto or polenta.
+Slow-cooked veal shanks braised in white wine, broth, and vegetables with gremolata (lemon zest, garlic, parsley), typically served with risotto alla milanese.

 Regional Specialties & Local Favorites